 Sometimes, pain or other issues pop up and it's not clear what's happening.
 We may want to take a look inside of you to see what the problem is.
 An ultrasound is a tool that lets us see inside you.
 We can use them to check you when you have abdominal pain, neck or thyroid problems, issues around your groin, blood clots, different types of hernias, and issues with your liver, gallbladder, or kidneys.
 Ultrasounds let us:

-- Diagnose an injury or disease
+- Find an injury or signs of a disease

 During an Ultrasound

-You will be positioned on a table.
-A gel will be placed over the area that will be checked.
-The gel helps the sound waves travel from a wand to your body.
+You'll lie on a table.
+A gel is put over the area that we check with the ultrasound.
+The gel helps the sound waves travel into your body.

 The sound waves come through a hand-held wand attached to the machine.
 We push the wand against your skin.
 The wand sends the sound waves into your body.

 A computer can see the sound waves bounce off of your organs.
 It makes the echoes into images on a screen.

 We may ask you to change positions or hold your breath.